jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 Logically I might group together all Interface Aspects articles.
 The Intro and Main Concepts seem logical to group.
 I think I'll just start with those and take it from there.
 There's something about text code in Interface Assignment Types.
-That could be moved to Encircle Construct Drafts.
+That could be moved to Circular Construct Drafts.
 Maybe move the Loose Ideas all to a separate article at the end.

 I discuss problems with interface reliability in case of automatically established bidirectional relationships.
-The idea of always having bidirectional relationships between things is something I want to distance myself from in the Encircle Language Spec, and perhaps leave as a topic for Encircle Construct Drafts.
-But right now the idea seems embedded into the Encircle Language Spec, and without significant modification, it might not seem you can deprecate it yet.
+The idea of always having bidirectional relationships between things is something I want to distance myself from in the Circular Language Spec, and perhaps leave as a topic for Circular Construct Drafts.
+But right now the idea seems embedded into the Circular Language Spec, and without significant modification, it might not seem you can deprecate it yet.
 I think such redesign of Relationships may take place in the future (to leave out automatic bidirectional relationships).
 But I think it is only then that I also adapt the text about this edge cases.
 So the question that worried me is whether it is out of scope or not.
 The answer for now seems to be: no, it is in scope, but the design of the concept of Relationships may be changed in later efforts.

 #### 2020-05-20 Done Merging Black Boxes Articles Together